Stubthomas/Docs/README.md

 - 👋 Hi, I’m @Stubthomas
-- 👀 I’m interested in ... developing apps
+- 👀 I’m interested in ... developing apps etc
 - 🌱 I’m currently learning ...
-C#
+C# / .NET
 - 💞️ I’m looking to collaborate on ...  systems upgrades
 - 📫 How to reach me ...